Emergency Lighting: The Definitive Guide

 Central Battery

 Central battery lighting fixtures are regular lights connected to one powerful backup battery system using special fireproof wiring.
-The backup power supply immediately kicks in when a building experiences a power failure.
+The backup power supply immediately occurs when a building experiences a power failure.

-Alternative, crucial infrastructure buildings like banks and hospitals use large gasoline generators instead of batteries due to their higher power demands.
+Due to their higher power demands, crucial infrastructure buildings like banks and hospitals use large gasoline generators instead of batteries.

 Central battery systems are a tried and true means of ensuring public safety.
 They also provide a convenient way to decrease the operating period for emergency lighting.